JetBrains/requirements/README.md

 [meanmail.dev](https://meanmail.dev/plugin/1?utm_source=guthub&utm_medium=readme&utm_campaign=requirements&utm_content=meanmail.dev)

-Your ratings and feedback are very important.
-The feature will appear the faster the more people request it.
+Your feedback is important.
+The feature will appear the faster, the more people request it.

 ## Supported versions of Intellij: